HistoricEngland/arches-esri-geocoder/README.md

 # arches-esri-geocoder
 A custom Arches geocoder that uses the ESRI World Geocoding services as an alternative to the standard Mapbox geocoder.
 ## Files
-The Arches ESRI Geocoder is comprised of two files:
+The Arches ESRI Geocoder is comprised of two files in the following locations within a project:
 ```
-<drive>:\warden

 |
 |
 +---media